YUZHONZ/Reasearch_Project_Champions_5_Subtitile_Translator/README.md

 * With stop words dataset VS without stop words dataset
 * Change branch size and learning rate

-After three experiments, we found the branch size = 80 and with stop words has a better bleu whci is 18.7.
+After three experiments, we found the branch size = 80 and with stop words has a better bleu which is 18.7.

 ### Web Design
 For the web design, we used flask to design the website.
 The flask is based on the local server.